AndersDeath/diary2/000-current.md

 I finally got an answer from that morons.
 They sent my money yesterday, I hope they are not so crazy and I will recive them on monday.
 As craziness I mean possible mistakes that they can do in the payment statement.
 Also I am happy to be in Friday again.
 It means that I will have a cool weekend.
 Adtionaly I wouldlike to say that our relations with Ksusha is absolutely brilliant now.
 I'm happy.
 I love her so much and don't want to loose her.

-# 15 June - Freitag - Berlin - 632 Tag der Einwanderung - Cold Rainy
+# 15 June - Samstag - Berlin - 632 Tag der Einwanderung - Cold Rainy